pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 In both case of X-axis and Y-axis alternating bright and dark, you need to address read and write pressure.

-For more SQL performance optimization, see [SQL Optimization](/faq/sql-faq.md#sql-optimization) in SQL FAQs.
+For more information about SQL performance optimization, see [SQL Optimization](/faq/sql-faq.md#sql-optimization) in SQL FAQs.